biocatiit/website/content/pages/users_lasers.rst

 *   Laser Safety Training

     Anyone using a class IIIa laser must take the ANL-specific Laser Safety class.
-    If ESH-120 will satisfy the requirement, this course can be taken at APS user office:
+    If ESH-121(low-power laser) will satisfy the requirement, this course can be taken at APS user office:

     https://www.aps.anl.gov/About/Visiting-the-APS/Directions-to-the-APS-User-Office